grinya007/pm/README.md

 ![Screen Shot](public/screenshot.png)

-The general disign decision is to build monitoring system relying on package manager's history log file.
+The general design decision is to build monitoring system relying on package manager's history log file.

 Advantages of this approach: